 “I originally pitched the idea to David Thompson who was then at the BBC.
 Has it evolved much?
 Not really, it had most of its elements back then.
 It was basically about this old man and the whole idea of change.
 How would someone very set in their ways and desperately unhappy beneath all that be able to find a way to step out of it?
 That element was always there.

 "I didn't go to film school.
-I made some shorts and a few music videos and basically learned by doin it.
-My advice is to Just Keep Going."
+I made some shorts and a few music videos and basically learned by doing it.
+My advice is to just keep going."

 “And yes, there are definitely personal elements to this film that are very important to me, especially its idea of family.
 I look at it as having something personal for everyone.
 As far as the choir is concerned, yes, they always have dramatic potential and also, in this case, add a sense of close community.
 Frankly, I couldn’t be in a choir, but seeing what people do with them now is very good.”